Daniel Powter: Later career (2012–present)

 On July 15, 2013, Powter performed at the National Association of Drug Court Professionals performing "Bad Day" and "Whole World Around."
 Matthew Perry also attended the event.

 On August 9, 2013, he performed at the Festival of Friends.

-On September 5, 2013, Powter later released 4 new songs as bonus tracks for his album Turn on the Lights called Ur My Radio, Doesn't Matter, Cheers To Us and Goodbye.
+On September 5, 2013, Powter later released 4 songs as bonus tracks for his album Turn on the Lights called Ur My Radio, Doesn't Matter, Cheers To Us and Goodbye.
+These tracks only appeared as part of a re-release for the Japanese market on March 17, 2014.

 On November 27, 2016, Powter performed at The 39th Jazz Goes To Campus Festival performing Bad Day.

-On January 6, 2017, Powter released a new single called "Delicious" featuring Australian singer Vanessa Amorosi.
+On January 6, 2017, Powter released a single called "Delicious" featuring Australian singer Vanessa Amorosi.
 The music video was uploaded to his official YouTube channel on March 14, 2017.

 On December 10, 2017, Powter performed at the President's Star Charity event in Singapore singing Bad Day and joined Sandra Riley Tang in a duet performing her band's song "Save Myself."

-On April 6, 2018, Powter released a new single called "Perfect For Me."
+On April 6, 2018, Powter released a single called "Perfect For Me."
 On April 13, he released his fourth extended play known as Daniel Powter.
 There are 4 songs in this album: a remastered remix of Bad Day, Tell Them Who You Are in an acoustic version, his 2017 single "Delicious" and his 2018 single "Perfect For Me."

 On September 21, 2018, Powter released a single known as "Do You Wanna Get Lucky" It was followed by another called "Survivor" released on October 26 and Perfect for Me was later re-recorded and released on November 23 for the Asia market.